Third Round Economic Impact Payments

 I file a tax return every year, but the IRS does not have my current information on file.
 Can I receive my payment electronically?

 Yes.
-The IRS is planning to create a new, online portal called “Get My Payment” where people can obtain details about their payment and provide direct deposit information if the IRS does not already have it.
-At this time, the IRS online portal is under development.
-For updated information, please visit the IRS website
+The IRS has an online portal called “Get My Payment” where people can obtain details about their payment and provide direct deposit information if the IRS does not already have it.
+At this time, the IRS online portal is under maintenance.
+For updated information, please visit the IRS website.

 What if I am typically not required to file a tax return?